Top 30 Mistakes DIYers Make When Remodeling a Kitchen

 Not Crossing the Finish Line

 It’s an amazing thing about most home improvement projects: no matter what the job is, it often seems like the last 20% is the most difficult.
 Whether it’s due to exhaustion, fading daylight, or simple boredom, an amazing number of DIYers struggle to finish a job and see it all the way through to the end.
 Make sure you go the extra mile to get things done and you’ll not only avoid a house full of half-finished projects, you’ll enjoy that well-earned sense of satisfaction that comes with a completed job.
-For a good example of putting in the final push on a project, here’s how to finish a plumbing job.

 A surprisingly common mistake among new homeowners is inaccurate measuring.
 Whether it’s only measuring once, pulling a tape measure from the wrong point, or relying on memory instead of writing measurements down, new homeowners often end up with a stack of miscuts and wasted materials at the end of the job.
 (And that only leads to more trips to the hardware store!)